-Keeping information private and accessible only to those given direct access has become an increasing concern as more content is being stored online.
-As online "cloud" storage solutions become more main stream, many are turning to encryption as a way to protect their private data.
+Keeping information private and accessible only to those given direct access has become an increasing concern as the amount of content being stored online continues to increase exponentially.
+Online "cloud" storage solutions are now mainstream, and many are turning to encryption as a way to protect their private data.
 This has led many governments to question whether they should control citizens' right to encrypt data or communications and if governments should have the right to decrypt private information.